-During the year the Company acquired 93,077,565 of its own 1p ordinary shares all of which were cancelled and an amount equal to the nominal value of the cancelled shares was transferred to a capital redemption reserve.
+As detailed in note 14, during the year the Company acquired a further 84,274,321 of its own 1p ordinary shares all of which were cancelled and an amount equal to the nominal value of the cancelled shares was transferred to a capital redemption reserve.

 The merger reserve arose on the shares issued by the Company to shareholders of Sarossa Capital Limited (formerly called Sarossa Capital Plc and prior to that Antisoma Plc) under the re-organisation on 2 May 2014 in a process that did not change the economics, operations or shareholder structure of the Group.
+The merger reserve was subsequently extinguished and transferred to retained earnings following the voluntary winding down and strike-off of all subsidiary entities of the Company (see note 10).